howardchenhd/Syntax-awared-NMT/README.md

 Data
 ------------
-source sentences: ./Data/examples.ch
+Source sentences: ./Data/examples.ch

-target sentences: ./Data/examples.en
+Target sentences: ./Data/examples.en

-syntactic trees of source sentences: ./Data/examples.tree
+Syntactic trees of source sentences: ./Data/examples.tree

 Note: We use binarized trees in our paper.
 The syntactic tree was decomposed into a sequence of triples, i.e., [left-child, right-child, parent].